-Aim: This Practice Sheet is intended to be used to guide educators and teachers in understanding a part of deafness world and deaf people by their “visual language” and why it’s so important.
+Aim: To guide educators and teachers in understanding a part of deafness world and deaf people by their “visual language” and to understand why it’s so important.
 It contains some general materials, resources and links, from where the educators can catch the more useful information.

 Prior knowledge: Learners that want to get closer to deafness and in general to sensorial disabilities, don’t have to already possess particular knowledges or skills.
 The most important requirements are curiosity and open-mindedness.
 In fact, many features of deafness and Sign Languages explained in this sheet will be in stark opposition to the popular knowledge circulating on the subject itself.
 Introductory readings about the topic will be provided in order to allow learners to get in and go deeper also in an autonomous way.